-There are There are many different types of trophy trucks.
+There are many different types of trophy trucks.
 They range in power, weight, and performance depending on the application i.e. the race.
 Some are designed to handle dunes.
 Some need to be lighter and others heavier.
 But overall how much does a trophy truck weigh?

 Others are specifically designed for whatever terrain you can imagine.
 There is no one single dominant design for all builders to base their specs off.
-There are generally very few requirements they must adhere to and this give builders limits based only on imagination.
+There are generally very few requirements they must adhere to and this gives builders limits based only on imagination.

-Also known as a Baja truck or a trick truck it is basically a tall F1 racing car but designed to go as fast as it can off road.
+Also known as a Baja truck or a trick truck it is basically a tall F1 racing car but designed to go as fast as it can off-road.
 They design the suspension to handle bumps and give the driver maximum control.

 So if you are whipping around a fluffy little cloud on the dirt that thing will not get sufficient traction to the rear wheels and it won’t be as stable.
-The power deliver is optimum with more weight pressing on the wheels.
-But that power delivery is having to move a 3 ton hunk of steel.
+The power delivery is optimum with more weight pressing on the wheels.
+But that power delivery is having to move a 3-ton hunk of steel.

 Compare a 6,000 lb Chevy Silverado Trophy Truck with 1,000 horsepower topping out at 149 MPH with a 4,162 lb Bugatti Veron with a W12 engine producing 987 HP that tops out at 253 MPH.
-Both perform excellent in their respective environments and they are similar in price as well.
+Both perform excellently in their respective environments and they are similar in price as well.

-Another thought is something maybe a little more sane.
+Another thought is something maybe a little saner.
 Well speaking of $700,000 things that perk you up, here is another comparison I could not just pass up.
 Call me an idiot and I may agree with you.
 What the hell would I be doing buying a house instead of a world glass mud runner.

 Jimco Racing fastball racing spec trophy truck build comes in at an amazing 5,280 lbs.
 And that is a truck you can purchase for the same price as a house (see above)!

-But this one is race ready and it has very similar specs to 2WD trophy trucks minus about 500 HP in the power department and some frame shortcomings.
+But this one is race-ready and it has very similar specs to 2WD trophy trucks minus about 500 HP in the power department and some frame shortcomings.
 It is the best way to get down to Mexico and act like you’re being chased by the narcos.

-At least they send it out with a race ready sweet paint job.
-Check that one off the list Dan-O. This is another Spec TT you can be that is race ready.
+At least they send it out with a race-ready sweet paint job.
+Check that one off the list Dan-O. This is another Spec TT you can be that is race-ready.
 It should be similar in function to the Jimco as well with maybe some more customizable options at your fingertips.

 Trophy trucks are named exactly right.
 They are trophies.
 Anybody that owns one would love to show it off to their friends.
-I know I would. hey cost an arm, leg, and a first born, but if you can get your hands on one it will be moment you will never forget.
+I know I would. hey cost an arm, leg, and a firstborn, but if you can get your hands on one it will be the moment you will never forget.